Territorial Source Principle of Taxation

 Hong Kong only permits surrogacy arrangements which are non-commercial in nature.
-The surrogate mother is naturally regarded as the mother of the child under section 9 of the Parent and Child Ordinance (“PCO”).
-Under s.10(2) PCO, if the surrogate mother is married at the time of her insemination or when the embryo or the sperm and egg are placed in her, and the embryo is not brought about with the sperm of her husband, then her husband will be regarded as the father of the surrogate child, unless it is shown that he did not consent to the placing of the embryo or the sperm and egg or her insemination.
-Similarly under s.10(3) PCO, if the surrogate mother is not married but received the treatment with her male partner and the embryo carried by her was not brought about with his sperms, then her male partner will be regarded as the father of the surrogate child.
+The surrogate mother is naturally regarded as the mother of the child under Section 9 of the Parent and Child Ordinance (PCO).
+Under Section 10(2), if the surrogate mother is married at the time of her insemination or when the embryo or the sperm and egg are placed in her, and the embryo is not brought about with the sperm of her husband, then her husband will be regarded as the father of the surrogate child, unless it is shown that he did not consent to the placing of the embryo or the sperm and egg or her insemination.
+Similarly, under sSection 10(3), if the surrogate mother is not married but received the treatment with her male partner and the embryo carried by her was not brought about with his sperms, then her male partner will be regarded as the father of the surrogate child.

-However, the court may make a parental order under section 12 of the PCO to make the intended parents the legal parents of the surrogate child and permanently extinguish the parenthood of the surrogate mother and her spouse/male partner.
+However, the court may make a parental order under Section 12 to make the intended parents the legal parents of the surrogate child and permanently extinguish the parenthood of the surrogate mother and her spouse/male partner.

-For the purpose of succession, under s.10(6) PCO, where the sperm of a man is used after his death to conceive a child, or where an embryo was used after the death of the man with whose sperm the embryo was created, that man is not regarded as the father of the child.
+For the purpose of succession, under Section 10(6) of the Parent and Child Ordinance, where the sperm of a man is used after his death to conceive a child, or where an embryo was used after the death of the man with whose sperm the embryo was created, that man is not regarded as the father of the child.

 Hong Kong does not recognise same-sex marriage, in the sense that a valid marriage in Hong Kong is heterosexual and monogamous.